Cyst Removal in Manhattan: Epidermoid, Sebaceous & Pilar Cysts

 Importance of an Accurate Skin Cyst Diagnosis

-• Pilar cysts, particularly those on the scalp, may only require drainage or periodic monitoring if they are not inflamed or painful.
+Epidermoid cysts and sebaceous cysts typically benefit from surgical excision to reduce the risk of recurrence.
+Pilar cysts, particularly those on the scalp, may require periodic monitoring if they are not inflamed or painful.

 Cyst Removal Treatments in NYC: Surgical & Non-Surgical Options